Do you have a desire to spark the minds that will change the world someday?

 Do you want to increase your leadership, public speaking, and networking skills?

-Men of Color Leading In the Classroom (M-CLIC) is designed to impact the number of African American, Latino and Native males entering the teaching profession while meeting the needs of the targeted populations for which the efforts are designed to serve.
+The mission of Men of Color Leading In the Classroom (M-CLIC) is to increase and impact the number of African American, Latino, Asian, and Native males entering the teaching profession.
 Through M-CLIC we hope to serve all students interested in enrolling in the School of Education at the University of Michigan and pursuing a career in education post-graduation.
-You can join MCLIC as a high school student, community college student, or University of Michigan student.
+You can join M-CLIC as a community college student or University of Michigan student.